honeycombio/refinery/refinery_config.md

 The collection cache is used to collect all active spans into traces.
 It is organized as a circular buffer.
-When the buffer wraps around Refinery will try a few times to find an empty slot; if it fails, it starts ejecting traces from the cache earlier than would otherwise be necessary.
+When the buffer wraps around, Refinery will try a few times to find an empty slot; if it fails, it starts ejecting traces from the cache earlier than would otherwise be necessary.
 Ideally, the size of the cache should be many multiples (100x to 1000x) of the total number of concurrently active traces (average trace throughput * average trace duration).

 - Eligible for live reload.